 Try forming this mudra along with this meditation.
 Instructions on forming the mudra, below.

 The Lakshmi Goddess Archetype represents of all kinds of abundance, but mostly, that of generous, spirit.
 As they say, happiness is an inside job.
 She embodies the strong feminine power of love, laughter, life and graciousness.
-In her four arms; two, hold lotuses, representing spiritual transformation.
+In 2 of her four arms she holds; two lotuses, representing spiritual transformation.
 In the third, she gestures fear not, finally, out of the fourth hand fall golden coins, suggesting both flowing prosperity and generosity.

 If one word represents Lakshmi, it is sri and indeed Lakshmi’s bija or seed sound is “Srim.”
 There is no direct translation of the word sri, but a constellation of words gives a better understanding of it’s meaning; sublime beauty, blessings, contentment, generosity, grace, humor, joy, love, prosperity are a few that begin to describe the sri qualities of Lakshmi’s being, for everything springs forth from her.